 - Module Feedback Form: Encourage educators to provide feedback using the form located in each module.
 The IRIS team reviews this feedback weekly.

 These multi-part resources ask users to analyze and respond to a number of problem-based classroom issues and challenges—for example classroom norms and expectations, algebra instruction, or classroom arrangement—through increasing levels of complexity and detail.

-- STAR Sheets:
+- STAR Sheets

-- Complete a Level A case with the whole group; assign Level B or C cases to small groups or as independent work
+- Complete a Level A case with the whole group; assign Level B or C cases to small groups or as independent work.

-- Wrap-Around Content Maps: Use these to identify and select supplemental resources to enhance the case study’s content.
+- Wraparound Content Maps: Use these to identify and select supplemental resources to enhance the case study’s content.

-The IRIS Resource Locator, Activities, Interviews, & More
+Fundamental Skill Sheets, Activities, Interviews, & More

 - Interviews: Use these to introduce educators to nationally recognized experts or to launch discussions.

 - Information Briefs: Use these resources to direct educators to information from other trusted sources.

 - Promote awareness and greater understanding of individuals with disabilities and their families in their everyday lives